Protecht

 This course explores the relationship between culture and conduct, and particularly risk culture.
 It provides risk practitioners with tools to consciously design desirable culture and conduct and evaluate gaps that need to be bridged.
 We cover who is responsible for setting and embedding desired culture, and how it influences organizational decision-making.

-** Download Full Course PDF: Culture & Conduct Risk Management
+** Download Full Course PDF: Culture and Conduct Risk Management

 Third Party Risk Management